minio/directpv-docs/content/resource-management/drives.md

 ### List drives

-To get information of drives from DirectPV, run the `list drives` command.
+To get information about drives from DirectPV, run the `list drives` command.

 ```sh
 $ kubectl directpv list drives